Avro Shackleton: Avro 716 Shackleton Mk.3

-Maritime reconnaissance, anti-shipping aircraft.
-The tailwheel configuration was replaced by a tricycle undercarriage, addition of a nose entrance hatch, wingtip tanks to increase fuel capacity.
-To increase crew comfort the inside was sound proofed, better crew seats and rearranged tactical team positions.
-To make room for some of the internal rearrangement the dorsal turret was not fitted.
+Tailwheel undercarriage replaced by a tricycle undercarriage, nose entrance hatch added and wingtip tanks fitted to increase fuel capacity.
+To increase crew comfort the inside was sound proofed, better crew seats were fitted and the tactical team positions rearranged.
+To make room for some of the internal rearrangement the dorsal turret was deleted.
 The first MR.3 flew on 2 September 1955; the aircraft had problems with stalling characteristics and crashed on 7 December 1956.
 The variant entered service with 220 Squadron at RAF St Eval in August 1957.
-The RAF ordered 52 aircraft but later following the 1956 Defence Review it was reduced to 33 aircraft.
+The RAF ordered 52 aircraft but later, following the 1956 Defence Review, the order was reduced to 33 aircraft.
 An additional aircraft was also built to replace the aircraft lost during stalling trials.
 An additional eight aircraft were exported to South Africa.

-The aircraft underwent several phased modifications.
+The aircraft underwent several phased modifications:

 The Phase 1 update introduced changes mainly to the internal equipment.